pablosanjose/Quantica.jl/docs/src/advanced/meanfield.md

 !!! note "Superconducting systems"
     Superconducting (Nambu) Hamiltonians obey the same equations for the Hartree and Fock mean fields, with a proper definition of `Q`, and an extra `1/2` coefficient in the Hartree trace, see the `meanfield` doctring.

+!!! note "Interactions given in the form of a TightbindingModel"
+    As explained in the `meanfield` docstring, we can also provide the interaction potential, both the `hartree` and the `fock` parts, as a non-parametric model, using the `onsite` and `hopping` functionality.

 ## Using an external fixed-point solver

 We now show how to approach such a fixed-point problem.
 We will employ an external library to solve generic fixed-point problems, and show how to make it work with Quantica `MeanField` objects efficiently.
 Many generic fixed-point solver backends exist.
 Here we use the SIAMFANLEquations.jl package.
 It provides a simple utility `aasol(f, x0)` that computes the solution of `f(x) = x` with initial condition `x0` using Anderson acceleration.
 This is an example of how it works to compute the fixed point of function `f(x) = 1 + atan(x)`